-- The centre has attracted over £12 million of funding from both industry and Innovate UK over the last two years
+- The centre has attracted over £13 million of funding from industry, Research England and Innovate UK over the last two years

 - It has built long-term partnerships with equipment suppliers and their employer organisations including Processing & Packaging Machinery Association and the British Automation & Robotics Association